comerzio2024/CommerzioS/README.md

-# ServeMkt - Service Marketplace Platform
+# Commerzio Services - Service Marketplace Platform

 A full-stack TypeScript application for a service marketplace with a React frontend and Express backend.
+Part of the Commerzio ecosystem.

 ## Prerequisites